viniciusbarbosapaiva/controle_desenho/README.md

 * os
 * pysutogui
 * time
-* subprocess
+* plattaforms

 ### Project Results

-Before automation, a qualified professional was needed to perform the task of printing drawings for the manufacturing and assembly of equipment.
+Before automation, a qualified professional was needed to perform the task of controlling the distribution of drawings for manufacturing and assembly of equipment.
 However, after automation, there is no need for a professional performing this function.
-Thus, it minimized the cost of qualified labor and allowed the professional to be allocated to other tasks.
+Thus minimizing the cost of qualified labor and made it possible to allocate the professional to other tasks.

 ### Video Program
 Please, download the video to watch the app running.